-Children are born into this world with an intrinsic need to have love, affection, and security from their caregiver.
+Children are born into this world with an intrinsic need for love, affection, and safety from their caregivers.
 When they get these things, the result is a secure attachment between the child and the caregiver.
 However, when these fundamentals are missing, it can result in trauma to the child, beginning at an early age.
 It can also cause them to have a different type of attachment style.
 With ambivalent attachment, a type of insecure attachment, the child may receive love, affection, and safety, but not in a way that develops healthy relationships.

 What Is Ambivalent Attachment?

-When a child receives love and affection sporadically in infancy and childhood from their mother, father, or caregiver, it can result in long lasting problems for the infant and child.
+When infants or children receive love and affection sporadically in infancy and childhood from their mother, father, or caregiver, it can result in long-lasting problems for the infant and child.
 This could include an anxious-ambivalent attachment pattern.
-When the parent is inconsistent in their behavior and attitude towards a child, the child cannot understand why love and affection get taken away or dished out randomly.
-This unpredictability creates fear and confusion within them because they don't know when they'll get love and when they'll get neglect.
-They are not secure.
-As they grow up, this fear and belief that love and affection are fleeting, sporadic sentiments continue on into adulthood.
+When the parent is inconsistent in their behavior and attitude towards a child, the child may struggle to understand why love and affection get taken away or dished out randomly.
+This unpredictability can create fear and confusion because they don't know when they'll get love and when they'll be neglected.
+They are not safe in their environment in the way that securely attached children are, and thus, they become insecurely attached.

-The child comes to believe that just because they are loved one day, does not mean they will still be loved the next.
-As a result, they develop a fear that those they love will leave them.
-They desire to love, strive for affection, and crave attention, but they are terrified those things will not stay.
+Children with ambivalent attachment tend to believe that just because they are loved one day, does not mean they will still be loved the next.
+As a result, they develop a fear that those they love will leave them. .
+They may desire to love, strive for affection, and crave attention, but they are terrified those things will be fleeting.
 They feel unsafe in their relationships—romantic or social—since they don't know if their significant other or friend will continue to want them around in a week, a month, or a year from now.
 This insecurity leads them to look for problems even if there are none, and as time goes on, it results in an internalization of the problem and repeated insecure attachment patterns.

 A child in this type of family dynamic will come to believe they are the problem, as is the case for most types of insecure attachments.
-Because they cannot understand specific situational reasons for the change in feelings, they start to believe it must be their fault—that their behavior, personality, or looks are the cause for their parents' inconsistent affections.
-They start to feel and become convinced they are not good enough to receive the love and attention they want, or that they are not properly communicating their needs.
-As a result, they tend to have difficulty navigating many things within their relationships with others—the types of things most people don't even think twice about.
+Because they cannot see any situational reasons for the change in feelings, they start to believe it must be their fault—that their behavior, personality, or even appearance are the cause for their parents' inconsistent affection.
+They may become convinced they are not good enough to receive the love and attention they want, or that they are not properly communicating their needs.
+As a result, they tend to have difficulty navigating their relationships with others.

 It is becoming increasingly evident just how important the early, formative years are for a child.
 Raising a child goes beyond providing food and shelter.
-The ways in which parents give love and instill values and discipline significantly impact what kind of adults these children will become, and what kind of relationships they will form.
+Attachment parenting patterns give love, instill values, and provide boundaries.
+This can significantly impact what kind of adults these children will become and what kind of relationships they will form.

-- Secure Attachment: Approximately 60% of the population falls within this style of attachment.
-They tend to have a secure childhood; they were able to rely on their parents and had the courage and confidence to venture out on their own.
-When they grow up, they tend to feel secure in their relationships, connected to their partners, confidant of their love and support, yet they still feel free and independent.
+Secure Attachment: Approximately 60% of the population falls within this style of attachment.
+They tend to have a safe childhood; they were able to rely on their parents and had the courage and confidence to venture out on their own.
+When they grow up, they tend to feel safe in their relationships, connected to their partners, and confident in their love and support.
+Yet, they still feel free and independent.

-Ambivalent / Anxious Preoccupied Attachment: An ambivalent attachment style or anxious-preoccupied attachment style develops in children who inconsistently receive love and affection in an inconsistent manner, and they can never rely on whether their parents will be available to them or not.
+Ambivalent / Anxious Preoccupied Attachment: An ambivalent attachment style or anxious-preoccupied attachment style develops in children who inconsistently receive love and affection and can never rely on whether their parents will be available to them or not.
 This is also referred to as an anxious attachment.
-This insecure attachment style may lead to feelings of anger in some people, and passive acceptance for others; and it results in a child who is filled with insecurity and constantly looking to fill the void left by inattentive parents.
-People with this anxious-preoccupied attachment style tend to need their partners to rescue them, or they need their partners to make them feel complete.
-Even though they are constantly looking for safety and stability, their behavior yields the opposite effect.
-In order to make sure their partner is always around, they may become clingy and overly dependent, which in turn serves to drive the partner away.
+This insecure attachment style may lead to feelings of anger or jealousy in some people, and passive acceptance for others.
+It can also result in a child who is filled with insecurity and constantly looking to fill the void left by inattentive parents.
+People with this anxious-preoccupied attachment style tend to need their partners to rescue them, or they may need their partners to make them feel complete.
+Even though they are constantly looking for safety and stability, their behavior often yields the opposite effect.
+To make sure their partner is always around, they may become clingy and overly dependent, which can serve to drive the partner away.

-- Dismissive Avoidant Attachment: People who fall within the category of an avoidant attachment style deliberately distance themselves from their partners emotionally.
+Dismissive Avoidant Attachment: People who fall within the category of an avoidant attachment style deliberately distance themselves from their partners emotionally.
 They prefer being isolated and not relying on anyone.
-They are very independent and are dismissive of the idea of needing anyone.
-They choose to remain detached and unemotional.
+They are very independent and can be dismissive of the idea of needing anyone.
+They often choose to remain detached and unemotional.

-- Fearful Avoidant Attachment: People in this category, which is sometimes called disorganized attachment, live in limbo.
-They are scared of getting too close to someone, and they are also scared of becoming too distant and being alone.
-This leads to an unpredictable emotional state, and their relationships tend to be overly dramatic and very up and down.
+Fearful Avoidant Attachment: People in this category, which is sometimes called disorganized attachment, live in limbo.
+They may be scared of getting too close to someone, but they may also be scared of becoming too distant and being alone.
+This leads to an unpredictable and reactive emotional state, and their relationships tend to be overly dramatic and erratic.

 Ambivalent Attachment Concerns

-Individuals who have an ambivalent attachment style are constantly seeking out love and affection but require proof of these feelings as well.
-They have difficulty trusting others, and they may even put their relationship in jeopardy because of their behaviors and attempts to get their partner to prove their feelings.
+Individuals who have an ambivalent attachment style are constantly seeking out love and affection but may require proof of these feelings as well.
+They have difficulty trusting others, and they may even put their relationship in jeopardy because of their constant attempts to get their partner to prove their feelings.
 People with an ambivalent attachment style or anxious attachment style may become overly obsessed with the relationship, which results in self-sabotage over time.
-Their relationships tend to break down as a result of their clinginess and their over-fixation on all aspects of it.
-And when that happens, it only serves to confirm, in the mind of a child or adult with an ambivalent attachment style, that they were right to be doubtful all along.
+Their relationships tend to break down as a result of their clinginess and their over-fixation on real or perceived problems.
+When that happens, it only serves to confirm, in the mind of a child or adult with an ambivalent attachment style, that they were right to be doubtful all along.

-Does this mean you are doomed for unhappiness for the rest of your life?
-Not at all.
-Quite the opposite, in fact.
+You may wonder if this means you are doomed to feel unhappy for the rest of your life.
 A big first step towards healing from anything is understanding there is something to heal.
-By reading this article or trying to understand your own actions, you have taken that first critical step.
+By reading this article or trying to understand your actions, you have taken that first critical step.
 It is possible to gain attachment security, work through attachment issues, and develop more secure attachments.

-Research shows that online therapy is a useful tool for those dealing with fear of rejection, or other emotions that may have arisen out of their attachment style.
+Research shows that online therapy is a useful tool for those dealing with the fear of rejection, or other emotions that may have arisen out of their attachment style.
 One study found that internet-based cognitive-behavioral therapy (CBT) was effective in dealing with feelings of loneliness (along with social anxiety and depression), which researchers note can be due to a fear of rejection.
-With CBT, the individual is able to target the negative thoughts that may lead to self-sabotage in a relationship, allowing them to understand the source of feelings of rejection, loneliness, or fear of loss.
-Online therapy is also widely considered a more accessible mode of treatment than most traditional therapy methods, as there are no geographical restrictions, scheduling is often more flexible, and costs are generally lower.
+With CBT, the individual can target the negative thoughts that may lead to self-sabotage in a relationship, allowing them to understand the source of feelings of rejection, loneliness, or fear of loss.

-As discussed above, online therapy can be an effective way of working through issues related to ambivalent attachment.
-If the idea of walking into a therapist's office makes you uncomfortable or you fear judgment and a lack of understanding from others, consider seeking help through BetterHelp.
-BetterHelp is a site dedicated to providing you with resources and information on mental health and mental well-being.
-They have licensed professionals who are able to assist you from the comfort and privacy of your own home.
-You can even participate in counseling completely anonymously.
-Read below for some reviews of BetterHelp counselors, from people experiencing similar issues.
+Online therapy can be an effective way of working through attachment issues and experiences related to ambivalent attachment.
+If the idea of walking into a therapist's office makes you uncomfortable or you fear judgment and a lack of understanding from others due to your insecure attachment, consider connecting with a therapist through BetterHelp.
+They have licensed professionals who can assist you from the comfort of your own home.
+You can even participate in counseling completely unidentified.

-"I really enjoyed my sessions with Dr. Anstadt.
+"I enjoyed my sessions with Dr. Anstadt.
 He helped me see how one issue was affecting multiple aspects of my life.
-He has greatly improve my relationships with the people I'm closest to and even the way I approach work.
-I have seen a huge difference in my relationships already, and I have several tools to help me manage the issues I started seeking therapy for.
+He has greatly improved my relationships with the people I'm closest to and even the way I approach work.
+I have seen a huge difference in my relationships already, and I have several tools to help me manage the issues I started seeking therapy.
 I cannot express how thankful I am to Dr. I Anstadt!"

-People who have had difficult or unusual childhoods tend to grow up craving intimacy, trust, support, and love.
-It can be difficult for them to get those things, especially when they have a hard time believing they deserve it.
+People who have had difficult childhoods may grow up craving intimacy, trust, support, and love.
+It can be difficult for them to get those things, especially when they have a difficult time believing they deserve them.
 It is not at all unusual for these individuals to sabotage their relationships.
-If this sounds like you, and if you are tired of living life in this way and are ready for a change, then do it today.
-By seeking out professional help and going through counseling, it is possible to work through the trauma, the insecurity, and the fear.
-With some time and effort on your part, you can change the way you approach all your relationships and come to peace with your past.
-Truly fulfilling relationships are possible—all you need are the right tools.
+By seeking out professional help, it is possible to work through the trauma, the insecurity, and the fear.
+With some time and effort on your part, you can change the way you approach your relationships and come to peace with your past.
+Truly fulfilling relationships are possible—all you need are the right tools to begin the process.
 Take the first step today.